• Skip to primary navigation

 I took the shortcut and used a canned green enchilada sauce; in my case, I did find one with the brand name Hatch.
 While it was tasty, it is not made with Hatch chiles, just green chiles, and jalapeños, so I would say use whatever brand you like best.

 Since my peppers were already roasted; I only had to peel, seed, and dice them.
-If you have to roast your peppers, the prep time will not reflect the roasting, resting time.
+If you have to roast your peppers, the prep time will not reflect the roasting, or resting time.
 If you choose not to use fresh chiles, then you can buy canned chiles that are already prepared, such as Ortega brand.

 hatch chile green chicken enchilada